guilhermexp/GeminiAssistent/README.md

     -   The app intelligently detects the input type: a URL, a search topic, or a file.
     -   A new analysis does not replace the old one; it is **appended** to a list of knowledge sources in the component's state.
     -   For **spreadsheets**, it uses the **SheetJS (xlsx)** library; for **Word documents**, it uses **Mammoth.js**.
-    -   For URLs, the app uses the **Firecrawl API** to scrape content.
+    -   For URLs, the app uses the **Google Search tool** via the Gemini API to analyze content.
 For GitHub URLs, it uses the GitHub API.
     -   For "Deep Research" or GitHub analysis, the **`gemini-2.5-flash`** model is temporarily given access to the **Google Search tool** to gather information and build its initial summary.
 This search capability is *only* used during the analysis step.
     -   The generated summary from each analysis is added to the session's context.
 A new composite `systemInstruction` is created and the live session is updated with this expanded knowledge.
 4.  **Timeline Logging**: A custom `logEvent` function captures and timestamps key application events, which are then displayed in a user-friendly modal.